Search Results for: gas chambers

 Bergen-Belsen

-Documented History The Bergen-Belsen Camp started out in the 1930s as a construction worker’s camp for a nearby military training ground of the German armed forces.
+Documented History The Bergen-Belsen Camp near the German town of Bergen, some 27 miles north of Hannover, started out in the 1930s as a construction worker’s camp for a nearby military training ground of the German armed forces.
 After World War Two broke out, the camp was repurposed and expanded as a PoW camp.
-In April 1943, several sections of this camp were taken over by the…
+In…

 Bialek, Regina